 eToroX Review Summary

-eToroX is a crypto only exchange that currently supports only stablecoins instead of fiat currencies for most of its trading pairs.
+eToroX is an advanced, crypto only exchange that currently supports stablecoins instead of fiat currencies for most of its trading pairs.
 Stablecoins are issued and backed by eToro, which, in my opinion, creates a systematic risk for traders.

 Overall, the exchange displays a huge leap forward in cryptocurrency adoption but is not without risk.
 That’s eToroX in a nutshell.
 If you want a more detailed review keep on reading, here’s what I’ll cover: